Data Governance

 Data Quality Principles and Data Quality Dimensions

-Key dates for statutory returns
+Key dates for Statutory Returns 2024-25

-Follow this link for the SOP template.
+Follow this link for the SOP template: Standard Operating Procedure Template

 FAQ